emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## TEAP TLV Types

 IANA is instructed to update the references in the "TEAP TLV Types" registry as follows.
+Most references to {{RFC7170}} are changed to this document.
+TLV 11 is deprecated.
+TLV 18 and TLV 19 are new additions to the registry.

 ~~~~
 Value,Description,Reference